 Once when we had the whole list in Supplementary Table 1, we extracted cell line Names (i.e. the first column) from the downloaded manuscripts and patents.
 Variation in cell line nomenclature was accommodated by allowing a space, ’-’, ’/’ or parentheses between transitions of alphabetic and numeric characters (and vice versa) and where a delimiting character occurred in the canonical name.
 This collapses, for example, MCF(7), MCF7, MCF 7 and MCF-7, into the canonical form MCF-7.
 This matching procedure found 136,855 manuscripts that mentioned one or more cell lines, with a total of 2,767,589 instances overall.
 181,283 patents mentioned one or more cell lines and a total of 2,829,331 cell line occurrences was found.
 After collapsing all instances of the same cell line in a certain manuscript/patent, 552,006 and 850,116 unique cell line occurrences remained in manuscripts and patents, respectively.

 To exclude false positives, we examined the frequency distribution of cell lines occurring in a manuscripts and patents.
 Approximately 50% of our records are of a cell line found only once in a particular manuscript/patent (Supplementary Table 4).
 There is a good chance these mentions are false positives, which motivated removing mentions of cell lines with fewer than two mentions.
 This means we only consider instances that repeated two or more times in the same manuscript or patent.
-After applying this criteria, 52% and 45% of unique cell lines occurrences in manuscripts and patents remained, respectively.
+After applying these criteria, 52% and 45% of unique cell lines occurrences in manuscripts and patents remained, respectively.
 Because the chance a record is a false positive is correlated with the length of cell line name (44 cell line names have only two characters), we used a threshold of three.
 The final dataset included 233,656 unique manuscripts and 315,502 patents.

 From the set of 259 parental cell lines, we chose 26 of cell lines whose parental line was HeLa (Supplementary Table 5) to assess the percentage of research acknowledging the contamination problem.
-We chose HeLa as a parental cell line because according the database of cross-contaminated or misidentified cell lines (11) HeLa is the most common.
+We chose HeLa as a parental cell line because according the database of cross-contaminated or misidentified cell lines (6) HeLa is the most common.
 Here, it is important to note that if research requirement was for any human cell line, then it is not important whether it was HeLa or another cell line.
 However, in those cases where it was assumed that a specific tissue origin of the cell line was used and cell line was in fact cross-contaminated or misidentified, the work is dubious.
-We found 3,423 unique manuscripts and 4,579 patents cite one of 26 cell lines from Supplementary Table 5.
+We found 3,423 unique manuscripts and 4,579 patents citing one of 26 cell lines from Supplementary Table 5.
 However, only 610 manuscripts and 478 patents also mentioned HeLa.
 Although, the authors could acknowledge they were aware of contamination without explicitly mention HeLa, this is likely a small portion of research.

-The Center for Disease Control (CDC) published the United States Cancer Statistics (USCS), which registered the incidence and death counts for each cancer type by race (age-adjusted).
+The CDC published the United States Cancer Statistics (USCS), which registered the incidence and death counts for each cancer type by race (age-adjusted).
 The three cancer sites analyzed are consistently the most prevalent, those being female breast, prostate, and lung and bronchus.
 The Census Bureau began providing prevalence metrics for races other than White and Black after 1990.
 The most recent year available is 2014.
 The CDC National Program of Cancer Registries (NPCR) and National Cancer Institute (NCI) Surveillance, Epidemiology, and End Results (SEER) Public Use Data recorded the number of people alive who have survived a diagnosis or are living with the diagnosis; complete prevalence.